opentoonz/opentoonz_docs/source/using_the_version_control.rst

     3. Save the ``permissions.xml``  file.

 .. _initializing_the_version_control_in_toonz:

-Initializing the Version Control in Toonz
+Initializing the Version Control in OpenToonz
-'''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''
-Before starting to use the version control system, it has to be initialized by setting an option in the Preferences dialog and restarting Toonz.
+Before starting to use the version control system, it has to be initialized by setting an option in the Preferences dialog and restarting OpenToonz.

 At this point the repository will be displayed in the Toonz browser, and you will be able to start using it.

 .. tip:: **To initialize the version control system:**

-    1. In Toonz open the Preferences > Version Control dialog and activate the Enable Version Control option.
+    1. In OpenToonz open the Preferences > Version Control dialog and activate the Enable Version Control option.

 .. note:: If the version control is not correctly installed or the configuration file is not correctly defined, activating the option will prompt a warning message.

-Quit and restart Toonz.
+Quit and restart OpenToonz.

-In the Toonz browser look for the repository at the end of the folder tree, named as you defined in the configuration file; right-click it and choose Get from the menu that opens to establish the connection between the central repository and the local working copy.
+In the OpenToonz browser look for the repository at the end of the folder tree, named as you defined in the configuration file; right-click it and choose Get from the menu that opens to establish the connection between the central repository and the local working copy.

 .. _using_the_version_control_system: